DanialArab/Geospatial_Data_Science/My GIS Projects/3. Fire Predictor/README.md

 <a name="8"></b>
 ###### Oversampling -- SMOTE (Synthetic Minority Over-sampling Technique)

-After implementing SMOTE on the training dataset, the counts of each class in the FIRE_SIZE_CLASS_ENCODED is:
+After implementing SMOTE on the training dataset, the counts of each class in the FIRE_SIZE_CLASS_ENCODED are:

       FIRE_YEAR	DISCOVERY_DOY	STAT_CAUSE_CODE	STATE_ENCODED FIRE_SIZE_CLASS_ENCODED
             0	      657818	      657818	            657818	      657818